alexjvr1/VelocityUCL/README.md

 ##### *METHOD:*

-Modern samples arrive demultiplexed by the sequencing facility, but Museum samples need to be demultiplexed.
+Modern and museum samples arrive demultiplexed by the sequencing facility.

 We're trimming all adapter sequence from the demultiplexed data.
-We're also removing all sequences that are shorter than 20bp and 3' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.
+We're also removing all sequences that are shorter than 20bp and 5' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.

 We'll use Trimmomatic to remove adapters.
-We'll use the TrueSeq3 ([NEBNext and TruSeq core adapters are the same](https://www.biostars.org/p/349635/))
+We'll use the TrueSeq3 adapters provided with Trimmomatic. ([NEBNext and TruSeq core adapters are the same](https://www.biostars.org/p/349635/))

 See the recommendations from the Trimmomatic developers [here](https://www.biostars.org/p/323087/): TruSeq3-PE-2.fa contains the core adapters and some additional adapter sequences that would be in unusual locations.

 Trimmomatic's ILLUMINACLIP options are specifically designed to find sequence "read-through", i.e. where the read length is longer than the sequence (as in our museum data).
 See the manual [here](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

-Does AdapterRemoval remove adapter sequences by default?
-And we need to specify 3' and 5' adapter trimming as we're sequencing through the entire read.
+###### 1. Trimmomatic

-This might've been the problem with the initial CutAdapt pipeline because it seemed to remove all of the adapter sequence for the modern data.
+Create a submission script by modifying the [01a_Trimmomatic.sh]() script.

 Test Trimmomatic